elusivecodes/FrostDateTime/README.md

 **Start Of Minute**

-Set the date to the first millisecond of the minute in current timezone.
+Set the date to the first millisecond of the minute in current timeZone.

 ```javascript
 date.startOfMinute();